paulmelis/dutch-skies/README.md

 also work on other devices.
 Running it in StereoKit desktop mode also works, of course, but that does not really provide the full experience.

-## OpenSky Network real-time data
+### OpenSky Network real-time data

 Note that this application makes use of the [OpenSky Network](https://opensky-network.org/) as a real-time data provider.
 As such, when using this application, you are bound to its [General Terms of Use & Data License Agreement](https://opensky-network.org/about/terms-of-use).

-## How to use a custom map or sky-mode location
+## How to use a custom map

-By default, only Amsterdam and Schiphol Airport are included as (hard-coded)maps.
+By default, only Amsterdam and Schiphol and Eindhoven airports are included as (hard-coded) maps.
 The Dutch sky is relatively busy with planes, including ones crossing from/to overseas, others landing at airports nearby the country, etc. So this should provide some interesting views out-of-the-box for a country-scale airspace.
 But you might want to view a different area yourself,